Cheapest fixed energy tariff for summer 2026 (UK guide)

 How far in advance should I lock in a fixed tariff?

 If you’re already on a fixed tariff, many suppliers allow switching without exit fees in the final weeks (check your terms).
-Practically, comparing 4–6 weeks before your end date gives you time to review quotes and avoid rolling onto a pricier default.
+With the cap rising on 1 July 2026, comparing now gives you time to review quotes and decide before the increase lands.

 How we assess “cheapest” (methodology) + trust signals